Deploying VPN Service¶

-This image only ensures that the basic functionality is correct.
-If you have the ability to configure it yourself, it is recommended to build it on your own or refer to the implementation method of this image.
-Before use, you need to have a basic understanding of Linux and Docker.
+This image only ensures basic functionality.
+If you are capable of configuring it yourself, it is recommended to build your own setup or refer to this image’s implementation.
+Before use, you should have basic knowledge of Linux and Docker.
 This image has been tested on Debian 9.
-This guide explains how to use it on Debian 9, which generally applies to other systems like Ubuntu.
-The default port for this service is 1190/UDP.
-Please ensure that this port is allowed in your firewall rules.
+This article describes how to use it on Debian 9, and it generally applies to other systems like Ubuntu.
+The default service port is 1190/UDP; make sure this rule is allowed in your firewall.

-You also need to make the following changes on your server by executing the command:
+You also need to make the following changes on the server and run these commands:

 sysctl -p

-If your server has ufw installed, you also need to add the following content to the first few lines of /etc/ufw/before.rules.
-Modify eth0 and the network segment according to your actual server interface and configuration.
-Note that this should be added before the *filter rules (if any).
+If your server has ufw installed, add the following content at the beginning of the /etc/ufw/before.rules file.
+Modify eth0 and the subnet according to your actual server interface and configuration.
+Note that it should be added before the *filter rules (if any).

 *nat